robconery/blog/_posts/2015-10-06-how-to-learn-a-new-programming-language-while-maintaining-your-day-job-and-still-being-there-for-your-family.md

 When you do learn it you might find yourself creating something fun or solving a problem in a more elegant way that you can bring back to your day job.
 I did just this when I learned Ruby - my brain exploded with ideas and I created Subsonic and a number of other projects inspired by the language.

 And you never know what could happen in a few years' time.
-Ruby and Javascript didn't have much of a market years ago, neither did Java and .NET.
+Ruby and JavaScript didn't have much of a market years ago, neither did Java and .NET.
 Be ahead of the curve - or **define the damn curve yourself**.

 Decide.
 Just... **Decide**.
 Now let's...